George Eliot: what next?

 Contemporary Novels for the Lover of 19th-Century Fiction

 There is an entire category of novels today classed as “Neo-Victorian” — meaning novels that one way or another recreate 19th-century contexts or styles.
 Here’s a list at GoodReads that covers all the ones I can think of and many more; here’s some information from the Victorian Web as well.
 I personally am not an avid reader of neo-Victorian novels, but one novelist I can’t recommend too highly is Sarah Waters, and particularly Fingersmith, which is an engrossing and superbly artful recreation of Victorian sensation fiction.
+Sarah Moss’s Bodies of Light and Signs for Lost Children are also thoughtful and engrossing historical novels set in the late Victorian period.

 There are also contemporary novels that we might consider Victorian in spirit, though they do not purport to recreate anything explicitly Victorian.
 For me that doesn’t necessarily mean the array of novels labelled “Dickensian” because they have a lot of (quirky) characters (such as Zadie Smith’s White Teeth).
 I’m thinking more of books like A. S. Byatt’s The Children’s Book, which is unafraid of thoughtful, even demanding, exposition and combines intensely human storytelling with a broader vision of history and society.
 But given the immense variety of Victorian fiction, trying to pinpoint “Victorian” qualities in later novels would inevitably be reductive.
 Instead, let’s just dedicate ourselves to ignoring critics who think “Victorian” (or “realist”) means “dull and old-fashioned.”